-I’ve written lots about individual places to go in Suffolk and we have our new website www.wheredowe.co.uk (not yet finished at the time of writing) – a guide to all things Suffolk, but this weekend gave me time to take stock and think about the county as a whole.
-There’s lots of great places to visit and we are fortunate enough to have this beautiful church next door but one to our holiday cottages on our closest walk!
+I’ve written lots about individual places to go in Suffolk and we have our new website Where Do We? (not yet finished at the time of writing) – a guide to all things Suffolk, but this weekend gave me time to take stock and think about the county as a whole.
+There are lots of great places to visit and we are fortunate enough to have this beautiful church next door but one to our holiday cottages on our closest walk!

-Whether you are looking for a quick two night weekend getaway, a long romantic weekend, mid-week break or a treat yourself to a whole holiday, we have the perfect base to explore East Anglia.
-We are smack bang in the heart of rural Suffolk, with so many amazing places to visit, from beautiful villages and small towns such as Debenham, Lavenham, Long Melford, Framlingham, Eye, Clare, Needham Market and Woodbridge
+Whether you are looking for a quick two-night weekend getaway, a long romantic weekend, a mid-week break or treating yourself to a whole holiday, we have the perfect base to explore East Anglia.
+We are smack bang in the heart of rural Suffolk, with so many amazing places to visit, with beautiful villages and small towns such as Debenham, Lavenham, Long Melford, Framlingham, Eye, Clare, Needham Market and Woodbridge.

 We’ve had rather a lot of people on vacation too lately as we have had an influx of American guests.
 It’s been quite amusing as they assume that they can flag a cab down when they leave.
 This is not downtown Manhattan as you can see!